AARP Eye Center

 Supplemental Security Income (SSI) is a benefit program managed by the Social Security Administration that provides monthly payments to older, blind and disabled people facing significant financial challenges.
-More than 7.6 million people were receiving SSI benefits as of April 2022, including 2.3 million people age 65 and older.
+Nearly 7.6 million people were receiving SSI benefits as of October 2022, including 2.3 million people age 65 and older.

 While Social Security administers SSI, it does not pay for it.
 Unlike general Social Security benefits, which are financed largely from the Social Security taxes most working people pay, SSI payments primarily come out of U.S. Treasury general revenues.
 Most states supplement these federal benefits with payments of their own.